openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 In the development environment, you need to build an image whenever you change hardware support, add or change system libraries, or add or change services that have dependencies.
-Several methods exist that allow you to build an image within the Yocto Project.
+There are several methods that allow you to build an image within the Yocto Project.
 This section presents the basic steps you need to build a simple image using BitBake from a build host running Linux.